awalker89/openxlsx/README.md

 ## Installation

-The openxlsx package requires a zip application to be available to R, such as the one that comes with Rtools, available [here](https://CRAN.R-project.org/bin/windows/Rtools/).
-(Windows only)
+The openxlsx package requires a zip application to be available to R.

+For linux this should be available by default.

+For Windows, zip can be installed by installing [Rtools](https://CRAN.R-project.org/bin/windows/Rtools/)

  If the command
  ```R
  shell("zip")